ArtifactForms/ChatBot/documentation/project.md

 Conversational systems, also known as chatbots, are increasingly used in various domains like e-commerce and customer service to enable direct communication between businesses and users [1][10].
 These systems offer a natural language interface, making them accessible to non-technical users.
 While chatbot platforms are becoming more prevalent, building them remains a technically demanding task [1].

+## The History of Chatbots

+**The Turing Test**

+The Turing test, originally called the **Imitation Game**, is a measure of a machine's ability to exhibit intelligent behavior equivalent to, or indistinguishable from, that of a human [13].

 ## Terminology

 When delving into the world of chatbots, we encounter a vast array of technical terms [3].
 While it's not necessary to know every single term to grasp the fundamental concept of a chatbot [3], understanding key terms can significantly enhance your knowledge of conversational systems and artificial intelligence.
 As a non-technical user, a basic understanding is often sufficient.
 However, for my chatbot project, I aim to build a comprehensive vocabulary to achieve my learning goals.